Kibale National Park – Chimpanzee Tracking in Uganda

 Kibale is one of the last remaining expanses to contain both lowland and montane forests.
 The park was gazetted in 1932 and formally established in 1993 to protect a large area of forest previously managed as a logged forest reserve.
 The park forms a continuous forest with Queen Elizabeth National Park and this adjoining of the parks creates a 180 kilometres wildlife corridor.
 It is an important eco-tourism and safari destination, popular for its population of habituated chimpanzees and twelve other species of primates

-Kibale National Forest has one of the highest diversity and concentration of primates in Africa.
+Kibale Forest National Park has one of the highest diversity and concentration of primates in Africa.
 It is home to a large number of endangered chimpanzees, as well as the red colobus monkey and the rare L’Hoest’s monkey.
 The park has 13 species of primates and protects several well-studied habituated communities of common chimpanzee, as well as several species of Central African monkey including the Uganda mangabey, the Ugandan red colobus and the L’Hoest’s monkey.
 Other primates that are found in the park include the black-and-white colobus and the blue monkey

 The park’s population of elephants travels between the park and Queen Elizabeth National Park.
-Other terrestrial mammals that are found within Kibale National Park include red and blue duikers, bushbucks, sitatungas, bushpigs, giant forest hogs, common warthogs, and African buffalo.
+Other terrestrial mammals that are found within Kibale Forest National Park include red and blue duikers, bushbucks, sitatungas, bushpigs, giant forest hogs, common warthogs, and African buffalo.
 The carnivores that are present include leopards, African golden cats, servals, different mongooses and lions visit the park on occasion.
 Bird life is also prolific and the park boasts 325 sited species of birds, including the olive long-tailed cuckoo, western tinker bird, two species of pittas and the grey parrot.
-The ground thrush is endemic to Kibale National Park
+The ground thrush is endemic to Kibale National Park.